aircodelabs/aircode/docs/en/docs/src/guide/functions/development.md

 - `context` contains the context information of the request and some helper methods

 ::: warning Note
 If an `async` function is not exported through `module.exports`, it will not be able to take online requests.
-This is normally used as private functions, see: [private functions](/guide/functions/private.html) for more details.
+This is normally used as private functions, see: [Private Functions](/guide/functions/private.html) for more details.
 :::

 for example：